ATTX-project/ATTX-project.github.io/attx_project/Deploying-ATTX-SB-on-Kontena.md

 ## Provisioning nodes on the grid

 Now that we have our Kontena grid, we can create three nodes to provide us with computing infrastructure.
-In our case, we'll provision those nodes in our development environment with [Vagrant](https://www.vagrantup.com/docs/installation/index.html) (though we could have used AWS or Digital Ocean, for example):
+In our case, we'll provision those nodes in our development environment with [Vagrant](https://www.vagrantup.com/docs/installation/index.html) (though we could have used AWS or Digital Ocean, for example).

-`sudo kontena vagrant node create`
+`$ kontena vagrant node create`

 We'll be asked for the number of nodes and RAM: